davetcc/hugojoomla/README.md

  * dbuser is a user that can read from the database
  * dbpass is the password for the user
  * outdir optional, defaults to current dir.
 Where to write the content files.
+ * dbext the extension used for joomla tables in the db.
+Eg: tcc would be tcc_tablename

 ## Building from source